Mindelo (Vila do Conde): History

 A land with more than 1000 years of history, the first documents from Mindelo date back to the 10th century.
 The first registered reference to the region, dates back to 1068, to the village of Amidjelus, that would become Mindelo.
 Other resources suggest that the local toponymy developed from the terms Amenidello, Amenitello, Amenitelo or Menidello, from the name of a knight, during the age of Vimara Peres, who settled in the area and battled Arab forces.

 Ancestral records and property titles are also mentioned in successive records for 1069, 1081, 1082, 1095 and 1127.
 After administrative reforms in 1258, clearer records identified the places within the parish, such as Igreja, Passos, Pinheiro, Gondosendo, Outeiro, Manhalde and Paredes.
 Each of these localities were composed of many families, while a few pertained specifically to the King.
 This was related to Medieval donations of land or testaments that left many of those properties in the hands of the church, such as the Monasteries of Vairão, Moreira, Santo Tirso and Roriz.

-In 1081, Mindelo had their own religious temple, located in Burgal (which itself received its name from its populational movement, developed from the toponumy burgh).
-The current parochial church dates back to the 18th century, with contracts signed with quarrymen and carpenters in 1770, during a period of Portuguese religious construction.
+In 1081, Mindelo had their own religious temple, located in Burgal (which itself received its name from its populational movement, developed from the toponym burgh).
+The current church dates back to the 18th century, as shown by the signing of contracts with masons and carpenters in 1770.